jculpon/tappy-flask/README.md

 - More robust error handling
 - API endpoints to allow clients to post individual player updates
 - Python 3 compat check
+- Find a nicer way to test the templates for errors than hitting them with a browser
+- Create a db snapshot of an in progress game that would be useful to load into the in-memory db during tests to make the template render tests more releastic

 Front end/website:
+- Less generic styling
 - Font treatment
 - Confirm layouts on Chrome and Safari
 - Check pages on mobile browser